huntergps/handbook-docs/Uno/02 - Working with native APIs from Uno.md

 ```

 You can then start using the Android APIs in your Uno code.
-Here is an example of how to access the system sounds using the RingtoneManager:
+Here is an example of how to access the system sounds using the `RingtoneManager`:
 ```
 using global::Android.android.media;
 using global::Android.android.app;